Senegal parliament to vote on election delay and Sall tenure extension

 Sall’s announcement of a delay on Saturday has since set off a chain of events in the West African country.

 On Sunday, the government ordered a private television broadcaster off the air for “incitement to violence” over its coverage of the protests, another sign of the mounting political tension in the country.
-There were also local reports on Monday of mobile internet coverage being cut and restriction of motorcycle movements in Dakar, even as security has been reinforced in the capital.
+There was also restriction of motorcycle movements in Dakar on Monday even as security has been reinforced in the capital.

+The government also restricted internet connections in parts of the country, with a statement from the Ministry of Communication, Telecommunications and Digital Economy saying this was “due to the dissemination of several hateful and subversive messages relayed on social networks in the context of threats and disturbances to public order.”

+Just before the legislative debate began, security forces used tear gas to disperse an opposition rally outside the parliament building.

 Opposition leaders have used the term “constitutional coup” to describe the current situation, which they say is an assault on democracy.